Install Oracle

 Install Oracle Database

-Now you need to double-click the setup.exe file to start the installation process.
-There will be 9 steps that mostly automatically execute.
+Now, double-click the setup.exe file to initiate the installation process.
+There will be 9 steps that execute mostly automatically.

 Step 1.
-The installer asks you to provide your email address to get the latest security issues and updates.
+The installer asks you to provide your email address to receive the latest security updates and information about new issues.
 You can ignore it by clicking the Next button:

 Install Oracle Database - Step 1

-Because I didn’t provide the email address, the Oracle database installer confirm it, you just need to click the No button to continue.
+Since I didn’t provide the email address, the Oracle database installer confirmed it.
+You need to click the ‘No’ button to continue.

 Step 2.
-In step 2, the Oracle installer asks you whether you want to create and configure a database, install database software only, or just upgrade an existing database.
-Because you install the Oracle database for the first time, choose option 1 and click the Next button.
+In step 2, the Oracle installer prompts you to choose whether you want to create and configure a database, install database software only, or upgrade an existing database.
+Since you are installing the Oracle database for the first time, choose option 1 and click the Next button.

 Install Oracle Database - Step 2

 Step 3.
 The installer allows you to choose the system class.
-Because you install Oracle on your computer, not a server, therefore, you choose the first option: desktop-class and click the Next button.
+Since you are installing Oracle on your computer, not a server, choose the first option, Desktop Class, and click the Next button.

 Install Oracle Database - Step 3

 Step 4.
-This step allows you to specify the Windows user account to install and configure Oracle Home for enhanced security.
+This step enables you to specify the Windows user account for installing and configuring the Oracle Home, providing enhanced security.
 Choose the third option: “Use Windows Built-in Account”.

 Install Oracle Database - Step 4

-Step 5. in this step you can (1) choose the folder on which Oracle database will be installed, (2) Global database name and password, (3) pluggable database name.
+Step 5.
+In this step, you can (1) choose the folder in which the Oracle database will be installed, (2) the Global database name and password, and (3) the pluggable database name.

 Install Oracle Database - Step 5